What is GDPR?

 - User actions on passwords are captured with IP addresses and time stamps.
 Audit logs are tamper-proof and cannot be deleted.

 - Export of audits and reports are password protected.

 - The basic design of Zoho Vault revolves around the concept of password ownership and sharing.
-Users can access secrets that are only owned by them and shared to them.
+Users can access passwords that are only owned by them and shared with them.

-- Users can also classify a secret as 'Personal' or 'Enterprise' while adding.
-Administrators can never view, modify, delete, acquire and export secrets that are added under 'Personal' category.
+- Users can also classify a password as 'Personal' or 'Enterprise' while adding.
+Administrators can never view, modify, delete, acquire and export passwords that are added under the 'Personal' category.